First mistake: the airport…

 Use Clever New Money Apps

 The list is almost endless.
 New apps and banking products are emerging each day, which allow you to take money out abroad with no fees.
 Woohoo!
 And yes, that definitely makes the method above even more compelling!
-Rather than endorse one, we highly suggest investigating: Charles Schwab (US), Revolut, Starling Bank (UK), Monzo (UK).
+Rather than endorse one, we highly suggest investigating: Monese, Charles Schwab (US), Revolut, Starling Bank (UK), Monzo (UK).